Universal-Team/Universal-Updater/README.md

 ## Compilation
 ### Setting up your enviromment

-To build Universal-Updater from source, you will need to setup devkitARM with libctru, 3ds-curl and 3ds-libarchive.
-Follow devkitPro's [Getting Started](https://devkitpro.org/wiki/Getting_Started) page to install pacman, then run `(sudo dkp-)pacman -S 3ds-dev 3ds-curl 3ds-libarchive`.
+To build Universal-Updater from source, you will need to setup devkitARM with libctru and 3ds-curl.
+Follow devkitPro's [Getting Started](https://devkitpro.org/wiki/Getting_Started) page to install pacman, then run `(sudo dkp-)pacman -S 3ds-dev 3ds-curl`.
 You will also need [bannertool](https://github.com/Steveice10/bannertool/releases/latest) and [makerom](https://github.com/profi200/Project_CTR/releases/latest) in your PATH.
 Once you clone the repo (and its submodules), simply run `make` in the source code directory.

 ## Screenshots